The Constitution of the Edinburgh University Theatre Company

 e) Propose welfare-focussed changes in policy to the Committee and Company.

-3. Considerations: Welfare situations must be managed with sensitivity and discretion.
+f) Other welfare-relevant duties the Company, Committee, Production Guidelines, or this Constitution may assign. - Considerations: Welfare situations must be managed with sensitivity and discretion.
 The welfare contacts must be cautious, aware of their limitations in training and experience and aim to not take actions that risk creating further welfare issues.
 Their priorities are (generally, but not strictly in this order):

 a) The wellbeing of people already affected, and their wishes regarding confidentiality.